William Granara: Career

 Granara's work has appeared in Banipal magazine.

 Granara is a member of the board of trustees at The American College of the Mediterranean (ACM), an American-style degree-granting institution in Aix-en-Provence, France which includes a study abroad institute for American undergraduate students, IAU College.

+In 2011, Granara wrote an Op-ed for The Harvard Crimson detailing his time in Cairo in 1973.